KevinJordan777/azure-network-protocols/README.md

 - Windows 10 (21H2)
 - Ubuntu Server 20.04

 <h2>High-Level Steps</h2>

--Create 2 Virtual Machines inside of Azure.
-One VM running Windows 10 (21H2) and the other VM runnig Ubuntu Server 20.04
+Create 2 Virtual Machines inside of Azure.
+VM1 running Windows 10 (21H2) and VM2 runnig Ubuntu(Linux) Server 20.04
+Login to VM1 with Remote Desktop(RDP)
+Download and install Wireshark to VM1.
+Then open wireshark and examine traffic coming from the ethernet connection.